garrandall/popular-music-data/tracks/i-wanna-love-like-that-tony-thompson.md

 And love me over and over

-I can see it in your eyes all the love that you give, ooh ooh I wanna give you love back in return
+I can see it in your eyes all the love that you give, ohooh I wanna give you love back in return
 Oh baby, listen
 I know that it's in your heart you'll always be true